biolab/orange-bio/docs/rst/reference/genesets.rst

 Gene sets (:mod:`geneset`)
 ********************************************************

-This module can load either gene sets distributed with Orange (through ServerFiles) or custom gene sets in the `GMT file format <http://www.molmine.com/magma/fileformats.html>`_.
+This module can load either gene sets distributed with Orange or custom gene sets in the `GMT file format <http://www.molmine.com/magma/fileformats.html>`_.

 The available gene set collection can be listed with :obj:`list_all`.